cysouw/graphicalgrammar/text/scandinavia.md

 details about history: https://da.wikipedia.org/wiki/Sætningsskema

 He knew about Hansen, but never cited it. acknowledgement in 1964 Festschrift for Hansen [@diderichsen1966: 364].

-## Finland

-Emil Nestor Setälä [@setala1946: 68], cited by [@thummel1993: 139]

-"The mutual relations of the parts of a sentence can be illustrated by means of a drawing.
-If we mark the subject with a thick vertical line, the predicate with a thick horizontal line extending from it, the conditions of each with thinner lines directed diagonally, and the conditions of the conditions again with lines directed diagonally."